nodejs/node/README.md

   <a title="CII Best Practices" href="https://bestpractices.coreinfrastructure.org/projects/29"><img src="https://bestpractices.coreinfrastructure.org/projects/29/badge"></a>
 </p>

 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
-The Node.js package ecosystem, [npm][], is the largest ecosystem of open source libraries in the world.
+For more information on using Node.js, see the
+[Node.js Website][].

 The Node.js project is supported by the
 [Node.js Foundation](https://nodejs.org/en/foundation/).
 Contributions,